167,004 lost library visits: the true cost of closures

 Brent SOS Libraries campaigner Samantha Warrington said: “Young people in Brent are working hard to pass their GCSEs and A levels, and the loss of study space and facilities in the local libraries closed by this administration will only make their lives harder.”

-Posted on May 23, 2012, in Brent Council, Parliament, Photo and tagged books, brent council, Brent SOS, labour, mohammed butt, save preston library, savelibraries.
+Posted on May 23, 2012, in Brent Council, Parliament, Photo and tagged labour, mohammed butt, save preston library, savelibraries.
 Bookmark the permalink.
-Comments Off.
+Comments Off on 167,004 lost library visits: the true cost of closures.